 Students register for classes according to instructions published each semester in the Class Schedule as well as on our website under Go-Zone.
 The schedule indicates general information on dates and times.
 Students register on campus by completing the necessary registration forms and paying tuition and fees.

 Students are not admitted to class until they are properly registered.
 Any exceptions to this policy must be approved by the Registrar.
-A full tuition payment is due at the time of registration.
-Students must complete an Application for Admission, New Student Orientation and participate in ACCUPLACER Placement Evaluation (or obtain a placement waiver) before their first registration will be processed.
+A full tuition payment is due as directed by the college's payment procedure.
+Students must complete an Application for Admission, New Student Orientation, and participate in Placement Evaluation (exception may be granted) before their first registration will be processed.
+The registration period for all courses shall be determined by the registrar.

 A student who carries 12 or more credits is classified as a full-time student.
 However, to complete an associate degree in two years, a student must carry what is known as a "full load."
 A "full load" is usually 15-16 credit hours/semester.